ib-ruby/ib-container/README.md

 Provides a Container including a running TWS/Gateway  in an isolated environment.

-* The TWS/Gateway is restarted once a day
+* TWS/Gateway is restarted once a day
 * Framebuffer device to redirect Gateway-Output
 * X11 integration to run GUI-applications inside the container
 * A reverse SSH-Tunnel is implemented for an extra layer of security